On the local stability of semidefinite relaxations: The General Case

-\Cref{thm:perturbation} allows us to find some new dual variables $\lambda'$ for which Assumption~\ref{item:corankone} is satisfied.
-In order to use \Cref{thm:secondordersimple0} and conclude stability, it remains to see that $\lambda'$ satisfies Assumption~\ref{item:weakcontinuity} (weak continuity).
-This requires a \emph{stronger} continuity condition on the original pair~$(\bar x,\bar\lambda)$.
-Before stating this assumption, we first recall a well-studied notion of continuity for set-valued-mappings.
+Recall that \Cref{prop:stability} shows that $\corank\mathcal{H}_{\bar \theta}(\bar \lambda)\!=\!1$ implies SDP-stability near $\bar \theta$, as long as the Lagrange multiplier mapping satisfies weak continuity. \Cref{thm:perturbation} allows us to find a dual optimal solution $\lambda_t$ for which $\corank\mathcal{H}_{\bar \theta}(\lambda_t) \!=\!
+1$.
+In order to use \Cref{prop:stability} and conclude SDP-stability, it remains to see that $(\bar x, \lambda_t)$ satisfies weak continuity, which can be obtained via a \emph{stronger} continuity requirement on the original pair~$(\bar x,\bar\lambda)$.
+We first recall a well-studied notion of continuity for set-valued-mappings.
 We refer to~\cite{Rockafellar2009,Aubin2009} for a detailed introduction to set-valued-mappings.

-\begin{definition}[Painlev\'e-Kuratowski continuity] Let $\mathfrak{F}: \Theta \rightrightarrows \R^n$ be a {set-valued mapping}, and assume that each $\mathfrak{F}(\theta)\subset \R^n$ is nonempty.
-A \emph{selection} of $\mathfrak{F}$ is an assignment $y_\theta\in \mathfrak{F}(\theta)$ for each $\theta\in\Theta$.
-The \emph{inner limit} of $\mathfrak{F}$ at $\bar\theta$ consists of all limits of selections $\{y_\theta\}_\theta$, i.e.,
+\begin{definition}[Painlev\'e-Kuratowski continuity] Let $\mathfrak{F}: \Theta \rightrightarrows \RR^k$ be a {set-valued mapping}, and assume that each $\mathfrak{F}(\theta)\subset \RR^k$ is nonempty.
+A \emph{selection} of $\mathfrak{F}$ is an assignment $\ell_\theta\in \mathfrak{F}(\theta)$ for each $\theta\in\Theta$.
+The \emph{inner limit} of $\mathfrak{F}$ at $\bar\theta$ consists of all limits of selections $\{\ell_\theta\}_\theta$, i.e.,

-The \emph{outer limit} of $\mathfrak{F}$ at $\bar\theta$ consists of all cluster points of selections $\{y_\theta\}_\theta$, i.e.,
+The \emph{outer limit} of $\mathfrak{F}$ at $\bar\theta$ consists of all cluster points of selections $\{\ell_\theta\}_\theta$, i.e.,

 The inner and outer limits are always closed sets that sandwich the closure of~$\mathfrak{F}({\bar\theta})$:

 $\mathfrak{F}$ is (Painlev\'e-Kuratowski) \emph{continuous} \footnote{ Although other notions of (set-valued-mapping) continuity exist, they agree for the case of compact valued mappings~\cite{Rockafellar2009}.
 Since the analysis done in this paper is local, we may always restrict the range to some closed ball.
 Hence, we may ignore this distinction in this paper. } at $\bar\theta$ if $ \mathfrak{F}({\bar\theta}) = \liminf_{\theta \to \bar\theta} \mathfrak{F}(\theta) = \limsup_{\theta \to \bar\theta} \mathfrak{F}(\theta). $ \end{definition}